 - Verification of nursing license

 Indiana Is Part Of The Nurse Licensure Compact (NLC)

 On July 1, 2020, Indiana fully implemented the Nurse Licensure Compact (NLC).
 As a result, nurses are now able to apply for their compact license in Indiana.
 The NLC allows LPNs and also RNs to practice in other member states with a multi-state license.
 All compact licenses are in the primary state of residence.
 Furthermore, there is no difference between a multi-state license and a compact license.

 - Indiana Center for Nursing

 Indiana Nursing Jobs Outlook

 The demand for trained nurses in Indiana is expected to grow through the decade.
-The US BLS estimate of RN growth is 9% for 2020-2030, and Indiana estimates a 12% increase in jobs from 2018-2028.
-This job growth means the job outlook for nurses in Indiana is good.
+The US BLS estimate of RN growth is 9% from 2020 to 2030, and Indiana also estimates a 12% increase in jobs from 2018 to 2028.
+So, this job growth means the job outlook for nurses in Indiana is good.

 Additionally, Indiana is now a member of the Nurse Licensing Compact.
 As a result, licensed nurses can now easily apply for a multi-state license and work in member states.